 Enterprise firewalls and proxies can also shape bandwidth in many different ways.
 This type of device can prioritize bandwidth using quality of service, bandwidth limitations per user, or bitrate limitations per host.
 These are important chokepoints to examine as they can significantly impact Assets user experience.

 In this example, the enterprise has a 10Gbps uplink.
 It should be large enough for several clients.
 Moreover, the firewall imposes a host rate limit of 10 Mbps.
 This limitation can potentially throttle traffic to a single host to 10 Mbps, even though the uplink to the internet is at 10 Gbps.

 This is the smallest client-oriented chokepoint.
-However, you can evaluate for a change or whitelisting with the network operations group in charge of this firewall.
+However, you can evaluate for a change or for an allowed list with the network operations group in charge of this firewall.

 From the sample diagrams, you can conclude that six devices share a conceptual 10Mbps channel.
 Depending on the size of the assets leveraged, this may be inadequate to meet user expectations.